schrotha/project1/README.md

 Need to add further user verifications on the backend

-Command to clone the repository: open a git bash window in the directory you want to place the project into, then enter the command below git clone https://gitlab.com/schrotha/expense-reimbursement-system.git
+Command to clone the repository: open a git bash window in the directory you want to place the project into, then enter the command: git clone https://gitlab.com/schrotha/expense-reimbursement-system.git

 Starting the project: